 Remembering that we are not alone- and in memory

 Life is about change and loss.
-Because I am studying Buddhism I am understanding this more, and as I get older I get more philosophical too.
+Because I am learning more about Buddhism I am understanding this more, and as I get older I get more philosophical too.
 I struggled with whether to post on this heavy subject but a good friend called me up last week with the very sad news of her sister’s suicide.
 This is also an anniversary for my family and one we would rather not have to endure.
 My friend is beating herself up thinking she could have done something to stop this tragedy from happening.
 Sometimes friends and family members don’t see it coming and are left with terrible anguish and guilt.

 Many people in our society today suffer from mood disorders, bipolar disorder and depression being among them, and many of those suffering often try to mask the pain somehow and often in ways that can make it worse.
 Many don’t seek professional help.
 For some the ultimate solution is suicide and the terrible finality forever changes those who are left behind.